rqyh75/RansomwareShield/README.md

 ---

-# ⭐ Future Improvements
+# ⭐ Support the Project

-* AI-based anomaly detection
-* Network-level ransomware detection
-* Linux/macOS support
-* Cloud dashboard deployment
-* Threat intelligence integration
+If you like this project:

+🌟 Star the repository
+🍴 Fork the project
+🐛 Report issues
+💡 Suggest improvements

 ---

-# 💡 Inspiration

-> “Detect early.
-Respond instantly.
-Protect proactively.”

----

 <div align="center">

-## ⭐ If you like this project, give it a star ⭐

-🛡️ Stay Safe • Stay Secure • Stop Ransomware Early
+## 🛡️ Detect Early.
+Respond Fast.
+Stay Protected.

 </div>